-Overall, the System Operation Principles govern an integral part of LUMA's operations and are linked to LUMA's Initial Budgets, System Remediation Plan, and Performance Metrics which are being submitted to the PREB, separately, for review and approval.
+Overall, the System Operation Principles govern an integral part of LUMA's operations and are linked to LUMA's Initial Budgets, System Remediation Plan, and Performance Metrics which were submitted to the PREB, separately, for review and approval in cases NEPR-MI-2021-0004, NEPR-MI-2020-0025 and NEPR-MI-2020-0019.

-V. The System Operation Principles and Public Policy
+IV.
+The System Operation Principles and Public Policy

 The System Operation Principles were designed to meet the purposes and energy public policy mandates of Act 120-2018, that seek to advance the process of transforming the energy system in Puerto Rico to be "modern, sustainable, reliable, efficient, cost-effective, and resilient to the ravages of nature."
 Act 120-2018, Statement of Motives.
-LUMA also considered Act 17-2019's statement on the need for a
+LUMA also considered Act 17-2019's statement on the need for a "reliable and accessible" electric system that "promote[s] industrial, commercial and community development, improve[s] quality of life at [a] just and reasonable cost, and promotes economic development . . . ."
+Act 17-2019, Statement of Motives.
+The System Operation Principles also consider the duties and obligations to "provide and allow for the provision of reliable, clean, efficient, resilient, and affordable electric power, contributing to the general wellbeing and sustainable development of the people of Puerto Rico."
+Act 17-2019, Section 1.10.

-"reliable and accessible" electric system that "promote[s] industrial, commercial and community development, improve[s] quality of life at [a] just and reasonable cost, and promotes economic development" Act 17-2019, Statement of Motives.
-In setting forth principles for how the Bulk Power System in Puerto Rico will be managed, the System Operation Principles advance the initial objectives under Act 17-2019, of facilitating interconnection of distributed generation to the electric power grid, Act 17-2019, Section 1.6 (8), promoting demand response and energy efficiency programs, id., Section 1.6 (10), and achieving:
+In setting forth principles for how the Bulk Power System in Puerto Rico will be managed, the System Operation Principles advance the initial objectives under Act 17-2019, of facilitating interconnection of distributed generation to the electric power grid, see Act 17-2019, Section 1.6(8), and achieving: